Caesar-8C/Traffic-Sign-Classifier/README.md

 5 th guess is  9, prob: 0.0
 ===================================
 ```
+Softmax probability of 1.0 shows that the model is sure about the guess.

 Example of wrong classification (test image, first guess, second guess):

 ![wrong][image2]